 In the present digital world, consumers worry about the documentation process, but they also need the onboarding procedure to be easy and fast.

-AI and ML technologies are changing the features of Optical Character Recognition (OCR), which is used by banks to turn the hard copy of a document into its digital one.
+AI and ML technologies are enhancing Optical Character Recognition (OCR) capabilities, which banks use to convert hard-copy documents into digital versions.

-By integrating AI & ML with OCR, financial services companies and banks can flawlessly extract user data from the documents and look for errors that may be encountered during the process.
+By integrating AI & ML with OCR, financial services companies and banks can flawlessly extract user data from documents and identify errors that may occur during the process.

-With such automated consumer boarding, financial institutions and banks can manage required KYC checks immediately and maintain consumer satisfaction levels.
+With such automated consumer onboarding, financial institutions and banks can manage required KYC checks immediately and maintain consumer satisfaction levels.

 In short, customer intelligence for financial services is a consumer-focused approach.